 This meter is a great help, especially when the lighting is unstable, and you want to do wet collodion or daguerreotypes on the outside.
 I am very satisfied with this purchase and this investment, which will save me a lot of trouble.

-Other Picto Benelux group members first impressions
+Other Picto Benelux group members first impressions of the UV meter

 For one of the tests, the sensor was placed in a lightbox (face tanning lamp), and only then was the light switched on.
 This highlighted how those bulbs work: the light intensity shows a continuous and almost stable rise.
 After 3 minutes the lamps were still heating up, which means that their frequency and thus their output continued to change.
 After letting the lamp warm up first for 5 min., and then exposing for 3 min., the intensity was still increasing during these 3 min. by about 3%.
 All this shows also the high photosensitivity of the device.